jbehave/jbehave-core/README.md

     mvn install

-or tshe following if you want to build/test examples too.
+Or the following if you want to build/test examples too.

     mvn install -Pexamples